French Frigate Shoals: Overview and early history

 In 1859 the barque Gambia (a) and clipper Modern Times visited the French Frigate Shoals.
 That same year the whaler South Seaman wrecked on the shoals.
 About a dozen of its crew were rescued by another vessel in the area, but about 30 were left on the island until another ship could retrieve them.
 In December 1859 the brig Wanderer was also lost on the shoals, but the crew was rescued.

 During the late 19th century American and European companies became interested in the possibility of mining guano in the Hawaiian Islands.
 U.S. Navy Lieutenant John M. Brooke, sailing on the naval schooner USS Fenimore Cooper, formally took possession of French Frigate Shoals for the United States on 14 January 1859, in accordance with the Guano Islands Act.
 In 1894, French Frigate Shoals, Kure Atoll, Midway Atoll, and Pearl and Hermes Reef were leased for 25 years by the Republic of Hawaii to the North Pacific Phosphate and Fertilizer Company; however, guano and phosphate deposits at French Frigate Shoals were found to be impractical to mine.
 The Republic did not formally claim possession of the shoals until 13 July 1895.

 French Frigate Shoals was included among the lands and waters acquired by the United States on 7 July 1898, when Hawaii became a United States territory.
 In 1909 it was made a part of the Hawaiian Islands Bird Reservation.

 In 1896 the seal hunting ship Mattie E. Dyer wrecked on the shoals, and the crew abandoned ship in whaleboats.
 There was no water on the island they landed on among the shoals so they sailed the boats to Hawaii.

 Early 20th century

 In 1902 the Albatross expedition visited the French Frigate Shoals and studied the birds.
 Several naturalists visited and published an ornithological report.

 In 1903 the ship Connétable de Richemont wrecked on the shoals, but its crew escaped on boats to mainland Hawaii.

 In 1909 the French Frigate Shoals became part of the Hawaiian Island Reservation and administered by the United States Department of Agriculture.

-In 1917 the four-mast schooner Churchill wrecked on the French Frigate Shoals.
+In 1917 the four-masted schooner Churchill wrecked on the French Frigate Shoals.
 The crew of 12 survived.

 The Tanager Expedition visited the French Frigate Shoals in 1923 and did a survey of the islands.